I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Are you sure we can't skip dinner?"
 Bonnie asked, starting to pant a little bit from the closeness of their bodies and the heat from Kim's body and soul.

 "Shego, get ready!
 You're holding us up!"
 Kim proclaimed while marching away from Bonnie over to the awe-struck former thief.
+Bonnie whimpered from the loss of body contact.

 "Let's go," Shego declared as she slid her pants on.